Jose-Prince/PONG/README.md

 ## Installation

+### Manual:

+For manual installation follow this steps:

 1. Download and install [LÖVE 2D](https://love2d.org/) for your operating system
 2. Clone or download this repository
 3. Ensure all required files are in the correct directories: